-The Pyrolysis/Reforming THORsm system comprises: stage one Pyrolysis contactor (Pyrolyzer), stage two Reformer contactor and associated Filters.
-The Pyrolyzer is a vertical, cylindrical fluid bed gasifier designed to operate at up to 800°C. LLRW is injected into the electrically heated, fluidized Pyrolyzer where: 1) water is instantly vaporized and superheated, and 2) organic compounds are destroyed as organic bonds are broken and resulting synthesis gas (principally carbon dioxide, carbon monoxide, and steam) exits the Pyrolyzer.
-Residual solids from the pyrolysis of the LLRW (including fixed carbon, >99.8 percent of the incoming radionuclides, metal oxides and other inorganics and debris present in the LLRW feed) are removed from the Pyrolyzer and collected in the stage one Ceramic Filter vessels.
-The Pyrolyzer is fluidized with superheated steam and additive gas.
-Figure 5 is a photograph of the Reformer Process Area.
+The Pyrolysis/Reforming THORsm system comprises: stage one pyrolysis contactor (pyrolyzer), stage two reformer contactor and associated filters.
+The pyrolyzer is a vertical, cylindrical fluid bed gasifier designed to operate at up to 800°C. LLRW is injected into the electrically heated, fluidized pyrolyzer where: 1) water is instantly vaporized and superheated, and 2) organic compounds are destroyed as organic bonds are broken and resulting synthesis gas (principally carbon dioxide, carbon monoxide, and steam) exits the Pyrolyzer.
+Residual solids from the pyrolysis of the LLRW (including fixed carbon, >99.8 percent of the incoming radionuclides, metal oxides and other inorganics and debris present in the LLRW feed) are removed from the pyrolyzer and collected in the stage one ceramic filter vessels.
+The pyrolyzer is fluidized with superheated steam and additive gas.
+Figure 3 is a photograph of the reformer process area.

-Figure 5 - Process Area - Reformer
+Fig. 3.
+Process Area - Reformer

-The stage two Reforming contactor is a vertical, cylindrical fluid bed designed to operate at up to 800°C. Pyrolyzed solid residues from the stage one filters or additional LLRW feed can be transferred to the Reformer, which is an electrically heated, fluidized bed.
-The reformed, low-carbon, final residue is collected in the stage two Ceramic Filter vessel.
-The Reformer is fluidized with superheated steam and additive gas.
+The stage two reforming contactor is a vertical, cylindrical fluid bed designed to operate at up to 800°C. Pyrolyzed solid residues from the stage one filters or additional LLRW feed can be transferred to the reformer, which is an electrically heated, fluidized bed.
+The reformed, low-carbon, final residue is collected in the stage two ceramic filter vessel.
+The reformer is fluidized with superheated steam and additive gas.